-(4) The requirements under the Federal Food, Drug and Cosmetic Act and regulations thereunder (Title 21 U.S.C. and CFR) relating to prophy-lactics and contraceptives are adopted by reference and made a part hereof.
+(4) The requirements under the Federal Food, Drug and Cosmetic Act and regulations thereunder (Title 21 U.S.C. and CFR) relating to prophylactics and contraceptives are adopted by reference and made a part hereof.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Board of Pharmacy.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]